Skip to content

 Do You Still Need Cordless Phones?
 DECT vs Bluetooth Headsets

-For desk-based office workers, Bluetooth headsets paired with softphones (Teams, Zoom, RingCentral app) are replacing DECT handsets.
+For desk-based office workers, the shift is on.
+Bluetooth headsets paired with softphones (Teams, Zoom, RingCentral app) are replacing DECT handsets.
 For warehouse, retail, healthcare, and reception staff, DECT cordless phones remain the better choice.

 The honest question in 2026: does your team actually need physical cordless handsets?